JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Human_Life_Andon_and_Fonta.md

 How does this tie in to Andon and Fonta (about 1,000,000 B.P.) or Adam and Eve (37,898 B.P.)?

 Many (most?) readers think that the Urantia Book claims that Andon and Fonta were the sole ancestral parents of all of us.
 In fact, it does not.
 It says: “_Even the loss of Andon and Fonta before they had offspring, though delaying human evolution, would not have prevented it.
 Subsequent to the appearance of Andon and Fonta, and before the mutating potentials of animal life were exhausted, there evolved no less than_ **seven thousand** _favorable strains which could have achieved some sort of human type of development.
-And_ **many of these better stocks were subsequently assimilated by the various branches of the expanding human species**.” ([UB 65:3.4](/en/The_Urantia_Book/65#p3_4)).
+And_ **many of these better stocks were subsequently assimilated by the various branches of the expanding human species**.” (<a id="a50_650"></a>[UB 65:3.4](/en/The_Urantia_Book/65#p3_4)).

 ## So how and where did mankind arise?